jbhender/R_parallel/Readme.md

  + **Inference**: build up a null reference distribution by repeatly permuting the group labels and recomputing gene and set scores for each permutation.

-In <a href='./Example0.R'>Example0.R</a> we examine sequential and parallel implementations for computing the gene-scores.
+In <a href='./Example0.R'>Example 0</a> we examine sequential and parallel implementations for computing the genescores.

 ### Do you need to parallelize?
 When thinking of parallelizing some portion of a program it is important to remember that